r-ym/Pokemon-Battle-Sim/README.md

 # Pokemon-Battle-Sim

-Little Pokemon Battle game made to simulate the Final Champion fight against "Gary" in Gen 1 Pokemon games
+Little Pokemon Battle game made to simulate the Final Champion fight against "Gary" in Gen 1 Pokemon games.
+All in the command window that displays ASCII Health and Pokemon art.